Kibale Forest National Park

 Chimpanzee Trekking in Kibale National Park

-Chimpanzees are the prime attraction for many visiting Kibale national park.
-Chimpanzee trekking has been happening in Kibale forest since 1993.
-Chimpanzee trekking is done twice a day i.e. early morning at 8am and afternoon at 2pm, therefore you have an opportunity to choose which time is conducive for you but morning is highly recommended.
-You will meet for briefing from the ranger guide before the trek starts to hear and learn about the expectations while in the forest and about other wildlife in the park.
-Trackers go before you and search for where the chimps nested the previous night and where they are located, they then relay this information to your ranger guide to lead you towards their location – remember the Chimps keep moving so they give the rangers information on the go.
+Trackers go before you and search for where the chimps nested the previous night and they then relay this information to your ranger guide to lead you towards that location – remember the Chimps keep moving so they give the rangers information on the go.
 You need to be ready to walk long distances and carry along rain poncho because in a tropical forest it can rain anytime.
-Other items include long sleeved shirt and pants, comfortable waterproof boots, binoculars, camera, insect repellant.
+Other items to carry include; long sleeved shirt and pants, comfortable waterproof boots, binoculars, camera, insect repellant.

 Chimpanzee Habituation Experience in Kibale National Park

-Chimpanzees are habituated over a period of 2 years before they get used to humans and then chimp tracking can begin.
-The CHEX (Chimpanzee habituation experience) happens every morning, a visitor goes along with the rangers and research staff and watch chimps leaving their overnight nests before they start their daily activities, feeding, hunting, copulating, breastfeeding, patrolling and resting.
+Chimpanzees are habituated over a period of 2 years before they get used to humans and then chimp trekking can begin.
+The CHEX (Chimpanzee habituation experience) happens every morning, a visitor goes along with the rangers and research staff and watch chimps leaving their overnight nests before they start their daily activities of feeding, hunting, copulating, breastfeeding, patrolling and resting.
 When this process is repeated over time, the Chimps get used to humans and that family is included on those that can be tracked.

 Bird watching in Kibale National Park